Uninett/Argus/docs/development/howtos/htmx-frontend/customize-filtering.rst

 When loading the incidents list, the incident_list_filter function is called with the request and the base incident queryset, and allows for updating this queryset.
 This way, the queryset can for example be filtered, reordered and/or data may be added (such as through ``annotate``).
+It is also possible to specify whether the default (empty) filter should be used or not.

 Aside from the updated queryset, ``incident_list_filter`` returns a ``django.forms.Form``.
 This form is used to populate the incident filterbox and any filterable columns